HadesVR/Wand-Controller/README.md

 The HadesVR wand controllers are a DIY set of controllers that aim to emulate the functionality of the original Vive Wand controllers (and maybe more in the future).

 They're made out of a custom PCB board that comes with two controllers to get you started with DIY VR.
 These boards were designed to be easy to put together, using only through hole parts and commonly available modules.
+The boards are also panelized, which means you'll be getting 3 controllers per board.

 These controllers are meant to be combined with the [HadesVR Basic HMD PCB](https://github.com/HadesVR/Basic-HMD-PCB), since they're both easy to put together and make for an easy-ish way to get into DIY VR hardware.